-We have enjoyed lively partnerships with six Boston Public Schools since ARCK began in 2011.
-ARCK selects its partner schools based on need for arts programming and Title I status, in which the majority of students come from low-income households.
-Currently, ARCK offers its core STEAM-infused arts integration program at the Blackstone Innovation School and Gardner Pilot Academy.
+For the 2017-18 school year, ARCK will have enjoyed lively partnerships with eight Boston Public Schools since 2012.
+We partner with schools based on need for arts programming and Title I status, in which the majority of students come from low-income households.
 We aim to expand to serve even more students, classrooms, and schools!

-ARCK has been partnering with the Blackstone, located in the South End of Boston, for three years and has served almost 300 students there.
+ARCK has been partnering with the Blackstone, located in the South End of Boston, for four years and has served almost 400 students there.
 Around 600 students attend Blackstone.
-For the 2016-17 school year, we are teaching in two 1st, two 2nd, and two 3rd grade classrooms as well as a classroom for K-5 students with multiple disabilities.
-ARCK held its first annual Parent Art Night at Blackstone last year, in which families were invited to view their children’s showcased work and celebrate their arts-integrated accomplishments.
+For the 2016-17 school year, we taught in two 1st, two 2nd, and two 3rd grade classrooms as well as a classroom for K-5 students with multiple disabilities.
+ARCK held its first annual Parent Art Night at Blackstone in 2016, in which families were invited to view their children’s showcased work and celebrate their arts-integrated accomplishments.
 Blackstone’s motto is “Ubuntu,” an African term that means “I am what I am because of who we all are.”

 During the 2015-16 school year, ARCK offered literacy and STEM-infused arts education to students at the EBEEC from pre-K to 2nd grade.
 The EBEEC is an early childhood level school with around 200 students, 70 percent of whom are English language learners.
 We taught a total of 88 students.
 A highlight of our program was a project within the Leadership Module in which students constructed their own 3D models of buildings to learn about architecture around the world.